 While just about every industry has its own “tools of the trade,” the construction industry has a special relationship with tools and other implements needed to get the job done.
 From a basic hammer and nail used to join two pieces of lumber to large machines such as cranes and loaders, tools are an essential part of construction.

 There’s no project that can be successfully built and delivered without the right tools.
-The construction management software enables construction crews to build projects in accordance with contract documents and expectations of quality and performance.
+The construction field productivity software enables construction crews to build projects in accordance with contract documents and expectations of quality and performance.

 Advances in technology have always propelled the construction industry forward.
 While hand tools have been in use for eons, power tools have enabled builders to complete projects faster, improving productivity, profitability, and opportunity for contractors at every level.
 Unmanned aerial vehicles or drones are aircraft that lack human pilots.